xychcz/S3Fit/manuals/basic_usage.md

 ```python
 FF.main_fit()
 ```
-Please read the [example](../example/example.ipynb) to learn about the method to output and plot the best-fit results.
+The followng figures denote cases if you would like to check each fitting step by setting `plot_step=True`.
+You can choose to list figures in each step (left) or show them dynamically in a given window (right) by specifying the `canvas`.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/de2aaa34-ccdc-419a-ba7d-80660854d012" width="48%" />
   <img src="https://github.com/user-attachments/assets/ae283b48-4097-4c47-901c-34c8c100e69b" width="48%" />
 </p>

+Please read the [Jupyter Notebook](../example/example.ipynb) for examples of actual fitting.
+The notebook also exhibits
+the method to save the fitting results to a file and reload them from the file, and the methods to output and display the best-fit results, e.g., model spectra and properties.